cassiomolin/http-patch-spring/README.md

 Spring MVC, however, doesn't know how to create instances of [`JsonPatch`][javax.json.JsonPatch] or [`JsonMergePatch`][javax.json.JsonMergePatch].
 So we need to provide a custom [`HttpMessageConverter<T>`][org.springframework.http.converter.HttpMessageConverter] for each type.
 Fortunately it's pretty straightforward.

-For convenience, let's extend [`AbstractHttpMessageConverter<T>`][org.springframework.http.converter.AbstractHttpMessageConverter] and annotate the implementation with [`@Component`][org.springframework.stereotype.Component], so Spring can pick it up:
+For convenience, let's extend [`AbstractHttpMessageConverter<T>`][org.springframework.http.converter.AbstractHttpMessageConverter] and then annotate the implementation with [`@Component`][org.springframework.stereotype.Component], so Spring can pick it up:

 ```java
 @Component